 Channels to Use in Content Promotion

 The #1 rule here is to make your content easily discoverable and shareable.
-If you find the channels that can help achieve these goals, you are already on the right path.
+If you find the channels to help achieve these goals, you are already on the right path.

 Why?
 Because regardless of the quality of your content offerings, your content will still be low on viewership if it’s difficult to find.
 To get a good return on your content investment, you’ll need to carefully consider how and where to advertise it, both in and out of your service.

-Within the service, make sure you advertise new and old content alike, enabling the highlighting of featured content in most content categories.
+Within the service, make sure you advertise new and old content alike, highlighting featured content in most content categories.

 Nonetheless, promoting content outside the service is just as important.
 Creating an attractive communication strategy is key to maximizing the leverage gained from using your marketing channels.